eungaaee/FH5-Macro/README.md

 ## Features
 - Automates skill point farming (in EventLab)
+- Automates forzathon point farming (BMW M5 1995 or Lexus SC300 or Jaguar E-type Perk)
-- Automates wheelspin farming (Peel Trident Perk)
+- ~~Automates wheelspin farming (Peel Trident Perk)~~
   - The Peel Trident's skill point tree was nerfed one week after I started using this script. :(
-  - But You can earn forzathon points where can be used to get a backstage pass with this script.
 - Automates gift dropping

 ## How to use